jaavier/twitter-decentralizado/README.md

-# Decentralized Social Network 2.0
+# Twitter Descentralizado - Solidity

 Basic functions to create a kind of Twitter but Decentralized.